 You should write a letter or make a phone call to complain to your local County Codes Enforcement or Health Department about the problems with your rental unit.
 An inspector will come to your rental unit.
 Point out all the problems with your unit, including the major and minor ones.
 Afterward, you should get a copy of the inspector's report and put it in a safe place.
 Print another copy to send to the landlord.

 Before withholding rent, you have to notify your landlord by certified mail at least seven days before the rent is due.
 If your landlord does not fix the problem by the date that rent is due, you may withhold rent.
 In your letter, you should list all the things that are wrong with your rental unit and attach a copy of the inspector's report.
 Send the letter by certified mail to your landlord and obtain a return receipt as proof that he received it.

 You need to follow the proper process of rent withholding, because you risk facing an eviction if you simply refuse to pay rent.
 To withhold rent, you have to be current on your rent and the problem must be severe, for example leaks in the roof or an exterior door you can't close.
 Once your landlord fixes the problem, you must pay him the entire amount you owe.
 Before you withhold your rent, you should always call your county or city's Consumer Affairs Division for advice on whether it is an appropriate solution and how to go about doing it.

 - Photo Credit Stockbyte/Stockbyte/Getty Images

 Can a Landlord Put a For Rent Sign on My House While I Still Live There?

 Regardless of how your lease is worded, you have the right to what courts have termed "quiet enjoyment."
 This is the right...

 How to Write a Letter to Withhold Rent from a Landlord

-If you have some repairs that need made on your rental property, but your landlord is unwilling to either make the repairs...
+If you have rental-property repairs that must be made and your landlord is unwilling to make them, you can write a letter...